-I never thought I’d cry watching reality TV.
-I’ve come close in a few episodes of MasterChef (season 3 with Christine Ha) and The Genius, but that's about it.
-Outside of reality competitions, I don’t care to sit through reality TV.
-It’s pointless and hard to watch; if I’m not cringing, I’m rolling my eyes.
+I've come close to tears in a few episodes of MasterChef and The Genius, but that's about it.
+Outside of reality competitions, I'm usually either cringing or rolling my eyes with reality TV.

 What Is Terrace House?

 Housemates stay at Terrace House for however long they want, and they can choose to leave at any point.
-Over the course of the show, housemates are replaced as they leave and the cast continually evolves, always with three-and-three members.
+Over the course of the show, housemates are replaced as they leave and the cast continually evolves, but always with 3-and-3 members.

-It says a lot when one of the most exciting and iconic moments of the show is when some of the housemates eat another housemate's expensive meat that he's been saving—followed up by three episodes on the aftermath of that incident.
+Consider the fact that one of the most exciting and iconic moments of Terrace House is when some housemates eat another housemate's expensive meat that he's been saving—followed up by three episodes on the aftermath of that incident.

-Each episode of Terrace House generally covers a week in the life of the housemates.
+Each episode of Terrace House generally covers about a week in the life of the housemates.
 When something interesting happens (like the aforementioned meat incident), episodes can become more compact and cover less time.
 It's structured but fluid.